tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - TCR sequences are diverse
  - here, they define the minimal requirements for TCR antigen specificity through analysis of TCR sequences using a panel of pMHC tetramer sorted cells and structural data
  - GLIPH algorithm: grouping of lymphocyte interactions by paratrope hotspots, clusters TCRs with high probability of sharing specificity owing to conserved motifs and similarity of CDR3 sequences
+# IL7 genetic variation and toxicity to immune checkpoint blockade in patients with melanoma
+ - minor allele carries of *Il7* intron have increased severe irAE risk
 # Immune dysfunction revealed by digital spatial profiling of immuno-oncology markers in progressive states of renal cell carcinoma and in brain metastases
  - lower immune checkpoint inhibitor (TIM-3, CTLA-4), cytolytic (GZMA, GZMB), and T cell activation (CD25) protein expression in metastases compared with primary tumors
  - metastases macrophages less M1-like, inflammatory markers (HLA-DR, CD127)
 # Immune-Related Adverse Events and Their Association With the Effectiveness of PD-1/PD-L1 Inhibitors in Non-Small Cell Lung Cancer: A Real-World Study From China
  - see more antitumor response in irAE group compared to non-irAE group, irAE associated with progression-free survival but not with overall survival
+# Immune-related adverse events in checkpoint blockade: observations from human tissue and therapeutic considerations
+ - dysregulated cytokines (IFNgamma and TNF) in irAE tissue
+ - high T cell infiltration in irAE tissue
+ - **PD-1 blockade more CD8 effect, CD4 effect more for CTLA-4 blockade**
+ - CD8<sup>+</sup>CXCR3<sup>+</sup> T cells elevated in gastrointestinal, dermatological, and musculoskeletal irAEs
 # Immune-related adverse events in various organs caused by checkpoint inhibitors
 ## Abstract
  - PD-1 receptor on T and B cells, binds PD-L1/2 ligands